 For beginners, it is easiest to build strength and flexibility by performing 5 to 10 reps using the band technique.
 A popular alternative for those who have built some strength and mobility is to engage in the chair or bench dip.
 Start by keeping your arms on the chair/bench, face forwards, and bend your legs firmly on the ground.
 Next, lift yourself using your arms and only support your body weight with your legs.

 You can also increase the intensity of a chair or bench dip by raising your legs.
-For more advanced training, dip exercises are engaged between parallel bars using your own bodyweight or adding extra weight as you drop and raise your body.
+Dip exercises are engaged between parallel bars using your body weight or adding extra weight as you drop and raise your body for more advanced training.
 The intensity or types of dips will depend on your level of strength, fitness, and whether you are performing the techniques at a gym or using benches or chairs at home.

 How Many Dips Should You Perform?

 For beginners, 5 to 10 reps, and intermediate levels, you can perform three sets of 10 reps with brief rests before moving on to the next set.
 We can perform variations of the technique with a dip belt, a weight plate, or even a dumbbell held in between your ankles.
 No matter your fitness level, incorporating the dip exercise as part of your routine can help you build your triceps, increase your upper body strength, and provide excellent variation for a weekly upper body routine.

 The Last Word on the Dip Exercise to Build the Chest, Triceps, and Shoulders

 The dip is a classic exercise that is often overlooked.
 This move works the chest, triceps, and shoulders, but it’s also great for building core strength.
 Here are three tips to make sure you get the most out of your dips:

 - Use a weight belt or wrap a towel around your waist

 - Focus on keeping your shoulder blades down and back

 - Keep your elbows close to your body